United Nations: International Court of Justice

-The International Court of Justice (ICJ), sometimes known as the World Court, is the primary judicial organ of the UN.
-It is the successor to the Permanent Court of International Justice and occupies that body's former headquarters in the Peace Palace in The Hague, Netherlands, making it the only principal organ not based in New York City.
-The ICJ's main function is adjudicating disputes among states; it has heard cases concerning war crimes, violations of state sovereignty, ethnic cleansing, and other issues.
+The International Court of Justice (or ICJ), sometimes known as the World Court, is the primary judicial organ of the UN.
+It is the successor to the Permanent Court of International Justice and occupies the body's former headquarters in the Peace Palace in The Hague, Netherlands, making it the only principal organ not based in New York City.
+The ICJ's main function is adjudicating disputes among nations.
+Examples of issues they have heard include war crimes, violations of state sovereignty and ethnic cleansing.
 The court can also be called upon by other UN organs to provide advisory opinions on matters of international law.
-All UN member states are parties to the ICJ Statute, which forms an integral part of the UN Charter, and nonmembers may also become parties.
+All UN member states are parties to the ICJ Statute, which forms an integral part of the UN Charter, and non-members may also become parties.
 The ICJ's rulings are binding upon parties and, along with its advisory opinions, serve as sources of international law.
-The court is composed of 15 judges appointed to nine-year terms by the General Assembly; every sitting judge must be from a different nation.
+The court is composed of 15 judges appointed to nine-year terms by the General Assembly.
+Every sitting judge must be from a different nation.